 Cluster autoscaler looks for the pods that cannot be scheduled and checks if adding a new node, similar to the other in the cluster, would help.
 If yes, then it resizes the cluster to accommodate the waiting pods.

-Cluster autoscaler also scales down the cluster if it notices that some node is not needed anymore for an extended period of time (10min but it may change in the future).
+Cluster autoscaler also scales down the cluster if it notices that one or more nodes are not needed anymore for an extended period of time (10min but it may change in the future).

-Cluster autoscaler is configured per instance group (GCE) or node pool (GKE).
+Cluster autoscaler is configured per instance group (GCE) or node pool (Google Kubernetes Engine).

 If you are using GCE then you can either enable it while creating a cluster with kube-up.sh script.
 To configure cluster autoscaler you have to set three environment variables: